PamAnalyst/Google-Data-Analytics-Capstone-Project/README.md

 # Google-Data-Analytics-Capstone-Project
 ## Case study: How does a bike-share navigate speedy success?

 In this case study, I examine historical data from a fictional Chicago based bike-share company using MySQL for analysis.
-Next, I craft visualisations in Tableau to illustrate my findings and conclude by offering recommendations to assist the company in addressing their business queries.
+I have crafted visualisations in Tableau to illustrate my findings and concluded by offering recommendations to assist the company in addressing their business queries.

+For a detailed summary and visual representation of my analysis, please visit the Tableau Public dashboard I created [insert link here].

-Below, you'll find further details on the case study scenario and my full report.
+Below, you'll find further details on the case study scenario and the full report.

 ### Scenario
 As a junior data analyst at Cyclistic, a bike-share company in Chicago, my task is to maximise annual memberships by understanding the differences in bike usage between casual riders and annual members.
 My team aims to design a new marketing strategy backed by compelling data insights and professional visualisations.